Telomeres are specialized structures found at the ends of chromosomes, resembling small caps that protect the chromosome ends from damage and injury.

 - Oxidative stress: Oxidative stress factors, such as smoking, radiation exposure, and pollution, can accelerate telomere shortening.

-Factors Affecting Telomere Elongation
+Factors Affecting Telomere Lengthening

 - Adequate sleep: Adequate sleep is important for repairing cell damage, including damage to telomeres.

-Diseases Related to Telomeres
+Diseases Associated with Telomeres

-The reason may be that telomere shortening impairs the normal function of immune system cells.
+The reason may be that accelerated division of immune system cells shortens their telomeres.

 Telomere Research